Glenwood Soccer Club

 Members of the board will then address the situation with the person involved and will update the coach as necessary.

-The Glenwood Soccer Club board has the right to dismiss a coach from their coaching duties if they feel the coach has not adhered to the code of conduct.
+The Glenwood Soccer Club board has the right to dismiss a coach from their coaching duties if they feel the coach has not adhered to the coach code of conduct and responsibilities.